PrasannaVigneswari/MovieApp/README.md

 ### Technologies Used
 React.js
-React Router
+,React Router
-Axios
+,Axios
-The Movie Database (TMDb) API
+,The Movie Database (TMDb) API
-FontAwesome Icons
+,FontAwesome Icons
-CSS for styling
+,CSS for styling

-here are some of the libraries and dependencies used in your project:
+here are some of the libraries and dependencies used in my project:

 - React.js: I am using React as the main JavaScript library for building the user interface.